Data-Robusta/data-robusta/presentation_notes.md

 Slide: Wrangle:

 We fused data from Colombian weather stations, national growers reports, and international commodity market activity to paint a clear picture about the impact of coffee price for us as consumers; as well as for the local farmer in the hills of Colombia. ...initially we had  challenges with the data and predicting missing values but we were able to analyze the data we had and determined we would fill the values with a predictive model.
+(possibly cut imputing data sectio )

 Catastrophes like this can create 3x the normal market volatility and lengthy periods of price uncertainty.
 As data scientists we created models to aid in long term crop forcasting and assisting Colombia's National Coffee Federation manage long price spikes with optimized stockpile quantity.
+(possibly cut)

 I'm going to hand it off to Symeon to talk about the in depth exploration conducted by our team.
 (transition to Symeon)
+2:40
 #### Middle

 Presenter: Symeon
+*** exploratory discoveries and quantitative analysis Fed - eh - cafeh

-Slide: FEDECAFE and NOAA pics)
+(Slide: FEDECAFE and NOAA pics)

 I’m going walk us though some of the insights we uncovered exploring the data from the National Federation of Coffee Growers of Colombia known as Fedecafe and the National Oceanaic and Atmospheric Administration known as NOAA.

 The exploration phase was instrumental in driving our teams understanding of what was, and just as importantly, what wasn’t driving price.

-(Slide: NOAA mean_temp/min_temp and Fedecafe price over time) After visualizing some of the data we aquired from NOAA you can see it appears to have a correlation between the mean temperature, the minimum temperature , and the price, year over year.
+(Slide: NOAA mean_temp/min_temp and Fedecafe price over time)

+After visualizing some of the data we aquired from NOAA you can see it appears to have a correlation between the mean temperature, the minimum temperature , and the price, year over year.
 After statistically analyzing the results it was determined the results did not have a significant correlation.

 (Slide: Bimodal Distribution/ two normal dists)